 Another interesting one for us humans to relate to, Bumblefoot is a chicken’s version of a staph infection in their leg (hence the “foot” part…)

-Coming from the soil in most cases, this bacteria can appear especially after a heavy rain disrupts any stagnant water that may be in the chicken’s environment.
+This bacteria, which comes from the soil, can appear especially after a heavy rain disrupts any stagnant water in the chicken’s environment.

 Usually, an injury on the leg allows the bacteria to enter and infect.

-True to its name, a chicken with Bumblefoot has some pretty gnarly-looking legs.
-They become pink and callused, and can eventually end up covered in sores.
+True to its name, a bird with Bumblefoot has some pretty gnarly-looking legs.
+They become pink and callused and can eventually end up covered in sores.

 Is It Fatal?